removeEventListener()

 method can only remove the exact function instance that was added at the addEventListener()

-This alarm is likely to be caused by a programmer's misunderstanding that if two functions have the same textual body, they will represent the same function instance.
-Also, it could result from the Function.prototype.bind()
+- When a newly created function is passed.
+This case is likely caused by a programmer's misunderstanding that if two functions have the same textual body, they will represent the same function instance.
+Also, it could result from the

 Unremoved listeners would cause a memory leak.
 To fix this problem, you should keep the reference of the added handler and use it as the argument of the removeEventListener()